 Parents/guardians are responsible for activity on their children’s accounts.
 The Library reserves the right to associate (link) the accounts of parents and/or guardians to the accounts of their children under the age of 18.
 Children who are associated with their parents may not verify or update contact information on their parents’ accounts.

 Parents who are associated with children may not present the child’s card for general checkout if the parent(s) card has a delinquent status.

 Adult borrowers (age 18 and older) may grant the Library permission to associate their own account to the account of other designees of their own choosing.
-In creating these associations, adults give permission to other adults with whom they are linked to use their personal library cards for holds pickup, to check on or pay fines and fees.
+In creating these associations, adults give permission to other adults with whom they are linked to use their personal library cards for holds pickup, to check on or pay fees.
 General checkout on an adult’s card by someone other than the cardholder is not permitted.

 Associations may only be requested by adults who are both physically present and provide photo ID.

 The Library reserves the right to associate and block from use all patron accounts belonging to the same address based on the delinquency of any one patron account until all accounts in the household are in good standing.